varunraaghav/ME3-ECM-Miniproject/README.md

 # Mini project - Energy saving automatic outside light

+## Explanation of Code

+Task 1: The comparator connected to the LDR will trigger an interrupt when the voltage across the LDR goes above or below the threshold voltage.
+We have got two comparators, one rising and one falling, to account for the two different output states that the comparaotr can go between.
+The threshold voltage was calibrated in a prvevious lab.
+When the comparator interrupt is activated a signal is sent to the outout LED to change state.

+Task 2: We use the Timer0 function from Lab 3.
+Everytime the timer overflows a second has passed and our time updates.
+In test mode, so that testing can be done at a rapid pace, one timer overflow corresponds to an hour.
+If test mode is not activated the timer functions in real time.
+From this we can work out the time of day and complete the remainings tasks.
+The hour is displayed in binary on the LED array board in a similar manner to Lab 2.

+Task 3: When our hour variable is between 1 and 5 am we turn off the comparator so that the LED will always be off during this period.
+Once it has reached 5 am it is turned back on and the LED operates as usual.

+Task 4: Given we have kept track of hours we then create new variables that keep track of: day of the week, day of the month, month and year.
+This allows us to know what the date is at any one time.
+Daylight savings gets updated on the last Sunday of March and October.
+We are constantly checking if we are in the last week of the month and if it is a Sunday.
+If so, at 2 am the hour gets updated to adjust for daylight savings.
+A new variable is also created called BST to keep track of timezone.
+Separate files check whether the month or day needs to be updatd and if the year is a leap year.

+Task 5: To maintain time synchronicity we compare the sunrise time on two specific days of the year to when our LED changes state.
+We only check this twice as we do not expect the system to go very far out of sync with the sun and this function is merely a re-calibration by a few minutes.
+If the sunrise has not happened at the expected time, the clock is adjusted so that the sunrise happens at the pre-programmed time.

+##Explanation of the Functionality of Each File

+LCD.C: File that initialises the LCD using the instructions from Lab 4.

+LCD_print_file: Outputs the date on the LCD board

+LEDarray: Initialises and outputs the hour on the LED array

+Comparator: Codes the interrupts that get activated when the voltage across the LDR goes past the threshold.

+Date_checker: Checks whether the day of the month has to be reset back to 1 when it is a new month. e.g. Prevents date going from January 31st to January 32nd and instead goes to January 1st.
+Month checker file updates the month.

+Daylight_savings: Checks whether it is the last Sunday of March or October and if it is adjusts the time at 2 am to account for daylight savings.
+The variable BST keeps track of which timezone we are in.
+This is especially useful to prevent an infinite loop of time updates in October as the hour is constantly reversed at 2 am.

+Energy_savings: Checks whether the time is between 1 and 5 am and turns off the DAC in this time period so that the LED will not be on.

+Interrupts: Same use as Lab 2.

+Leap_function: Used to work out if the new year is a leap year, only activated when the day switches from December 31st to January 1st.

+Main: Updates hours and accordingly calls the necessary function to complete assignments.

+Month_checker: Updates month when the day of the month resets.
+E.g. January 31st -> January 1st (via date_cheker) -> February 1st (via month_checker).

+Time_sync: Compares when the LED changes state in the morning (from on to off) with scheduled sunrise times collated from the internet.
+Only done twice in the year as we do not expect it to go very out of sync over the course of the year.

+Timers: Counts from 3036 to 2^16 and then overflows back to 3036.
+There is 1 second between each overflow, this is used to simulate real life seconds (hours in test mode).

 ## Learning outcomes

 The principal learning objectives for this project are: